 The Internet has become so tightly woven into our everyday lives that we probably interact with it every few minutes, possibly without even realising!

-While it's obvious when you are using services such as FaceBook, Twitter and WhatsApp, many Smart Home devices now use Internet connectivity too - so the next time you adjust your heating Thermostat or check your Doorbell camera, you'll likely be interacting with a "Cloud Service" half way round the world.
+While it's obvious when you are using services such as FaceBook, Twitter and WhatsApp, many Smart Home devices now use Internet connectivity too - so the next time you adjust the heating temperature on your Smart Thermostat or check your Doorbell camera, you'll likely be interacting with a "Cloud Service" half way round the world.

 Cloud Services allow manufacturers to centralise their infrastructure and tightly control security, features and functionality all in one location.
 It means that products can be made more affordable for the customer as the device has less to do locally, because the Cloud can carry out some or all of the functionality.